 Monstera Siltepecana will grow to be around 4 metres in length as a fully developed plant.
 So make sure to give it plenty of room and poles to climb on.

 Light is super important when it comes to growing plants indoors as insufficient lighting can cause growth problems.
 These problems include yellowing leaves, stunted growth, loss of colour and the leaves growing further apart.
 Browning leaves can be a sign that your plant is not getting enough light or has been over-watered.

 Monstera Siltepecana will grow best when positioned in a spot with bright indirect light.
 Allowing your plant to get some full sun exposure is fine, especially if it’s morning sunlight through an east facing window.
 However, it’s important that you don’t leave the plant exposed to full sun for too long as the sunlight can burn the foliage.
 You can add a curtain or blinds to the window to help diffuse the sunlight so the leaves don’t burn.

-Monstera Siltepecana plants prefer temperature conditions that range from 50˚F (10˚C) to 95˚F (35˚C).
-Even though this plant is pretty tolerable too high temperatures, it’s better to try and keep your plant inside this temperature range if you can.
+Monstera Siltepecana prefer temperature conditions that range from 50˚F (10˚C) to 95˚F (35˚C).
+Even though this plant is pretty tolerable to high temperatures, it’s better to try and keep your plant inside this temperature range if you can.

-Since Monstera Siltepecana are native to rainforests, thus they prefer a higher humidity.
-They will still grow in lower humidity conditions but for best growth, adjusting the humidity will be best.
+Since Monstera Siltepecana are native to rainforests, they prefer a higher humidity (above 60%).
+This plant will still grow in lower humidity conditions but for best growth, adjusting the humidity will be best.
 Browning leaves or leaf tips can be a sign that your plant is in a spot where the air is too dry.